-This Slow Cooker Curried Sausages with Coconut Milk is made with sausage, broccoli, sweet potatoes, red onions, garlic, ginger, curry paste, and coconut milk.
+This Curried Sausages Recipe with Coconut Milk is made with sausage, broccoli, sweet potatoes, red onions, garlic, ginger, curry paste, and coconut milk.

 This is one of my favorite curry recipes, and pairs so well with coconut milk and sausage.
 The coconut milk helps thicken the curry sauce and gives it the creaminess it deserves.
 The combination of the curry and the coconut is to die for.
 This is such an easy recipe, not super traditional but you won’t believe how tasty it is once you make it.